Sign up

 Las Iguanas, Grey Street

 For a fiesta-filled feast that’s heavy on the tacos, you can’t go wrong with a trip to Grey Street favourite Las Iguanas.
-Get a trio of tacos crammed with a choice of smoky chipotle chicken, achiote lemon fish or squash, sweet potato and bean chilli or mix it up with their Taco of the Month.
+Get a duo of tacos crammed with the likes of smoky chipotle chicken, roasted corn and feta and lemon and chilli prawns.
 Eating out with your amigos?
 Try their taco sharing board – a smorgasbord of taco treats ideal for two or three to share.

 Lola Jeans, Market Street